exmachina-dev/armaz-doc/source/03-basic-installation.rst

 facing up and down.
 A space of 100 mm below and above the motor should be kept clear.
 This ensure that a sufficient airflow can circulate.

-The Armaz motor is designed to opertade in an ambient temperature of 0 °C to 40 °C.
+The Armaz motor is designed to operate in an ambient temperature of 0 °C to 40 °C.
 Detail characteristics can be found in the :doc:`07-specifications` section.

 .. warning:: The metal housing of the motor can become hot (45 °C) during normal operation.